nirajnagrale/APISCANNER/README.md

-## Node Deprecated API SCANNER
+# NodeAPIScanner
+The deprecated API scanner in Node
-NodeAPIScanner is a VS Code extension that allows you to scan and list all the deprecated APIs exposed by your Node.js application.
+NodeAPIScanner is a Visual Studio Code extension that scans and lists all deprecated APIs accessible by your Node.js application.

-# fetchApi
+## fetchApi.js

-fetches all deprecated from 'https://nodejs.org/api/deprecations.json'
+retrieves all deprecated functions from "https://nodejs.org/api/deprecations.json."

-# makeAst

-takes input file and makes Abstract Syntax Tree.
+## makeAst.js
+creates an abstract syntax tree from an input file.
-Changes all the variable declaration to its original values.
+Returns all variables to their original values.

-# checkDeprecation
+## checkDeprecation.js

-traverses the AST and checks for deprecation
+searches the AST for deprecation.

-# main

-Responsiblity of main is to call is to call fetchApi->makeAst->checkDeprecation in order
+## main.js
+The primary task is to make the call.
+In sequence, fetchApi->makeAst->checkDeprecation

-# extension.js
+## extension.js

-collects all deprecatdAPI by calling main and highlights the the text.
+calls main to collect all deprecated APIs and highlights the content.
-This process is done every second. highlights in three different colors depending on type of deprecation Red => End-of-Life deprecation
+This process occurs every second.
-Yellow => Runtime deprecation
-Green => Documentation only
+Depending on the type of deprecation, highlights appear in three different colours.
+Red indicates End-of-Life deprecation.
+Yellow indicates runtime deprecation.
+Green indicates documentation-only deprecation.
+Show the alternative API on hover